Project-Babble/ProjectBabble/README.md

 ![Babble Logo](https://github.com/Project-Babble/ProjectBabble/blob/6f09c3b091bff996a1ec543e1ac1050a15a636af/Babble.png)

 <h3 align="center">
-Project Babble is an open-source mouth tracking project designed to work with any VR headset.
+Project Babble is a source first mouth tracking project designed to work with any VR headset.
 We strive to make our models robust to different lighting, cameras, image qualities and facial structures!
 </h3>

 ## Interested in selling babble hardware?